-You can drill down further to see specific paths under each source.
+You can look further to see specific paths under each source.
 This is useful for identifying the exact source of a visit, like a specific page from a referral website or pin on Pinterest.

-Tip: When drilling down to Google, you'll see a list of local Google domains where visitors are coming from, like Google.com, Google.co.uk, or Google.de.
+Tip: When looking at Google data, you'll see a list of local Google domains where visitors are coming from, like Google.com, Google.co.uk, or Google.de.
 You can use this view to get a general sense of search engine traffic to your site by country.

-Data for these KPIs might not 100% match what’s in Sales Overview:
+Data for these KPIs might not 100% match what’s in Sales:

 - Conversion Rate

-If you notice discrepancies between the KPIs in Traffic Sources vs. Sales Overview, it’s because:
+If you notice discrepancies between the KPIs in Traffic Sources vs. Sales, it’s because:

-- Traffic Overview is based on visits–specifically, the revenue from any visits from the selected date range.
+- Traffic Sources is based on visits–specifically, the revenue from any visits from the selected date range.